rsp34/take-home-pay-calculator/learning.md

+# Feedback

+## Style Guidelines
-- getters and setters are not used in C++ (Java-like)
+1. Getters and setters are not used in C++.
+This is closer to Java.

+## To Do
-- Class not necessary for personal - stoe the int in tax code and chage the getPersonalAllowance method
+- Class not necessary for personal allowance - store the int in tax code and change the getPersonalAllowance method.
-- Returning conts things from a project
-- Tax code should have it's own copy
+- Tax code should have it's own copy rather than using a reference.
-- Return not as reference and not as const
+- Return not as reference and not as const as this makes the interface hard to use.

+## Learning Topics
 - References are for efficiency and passing data back and forth

-- Libraries have a separate include so you can separately given
+### When to use references

+### When to use pointers
+- More than 8-bytes use a pointer for speed.

+### How should project be structured
 - Target link libary
 - Static vs dynamic linking
 Each CPP file is compiled separately